 Members of the Board work alongside the Signature team at functions, meetings or other events.
 They act as representatives of Signature and promote and enhance our reputation and values.

-Paul also Chairs the Yorkshire & Humberside Advisory Panel for Changing Faces, the charity supporting people with disfigurements; and leads their efforts to establish new services in partnership with the health service in the region.
+Paul also chaired the Yorkshire & Humberside Advisory Panel for Changing Faces, the charity supporting people with disfigurements; and helped to lead their efforts to establish new services and build partnerships with the health service in the region.

-Liz is now severely deaf as a result of Menieres and uses a variety of receptive communication support - lip reading, SSE/ BSL, dependant on the situation.
+Liz is severely deaf as a result of Menieres and uses a variety of modes of receptive communication, dependant on the situation (lip reading / SSE / BSL).

 John Walker joined Signature as a Trustee in October 2015 and became Vice Chair in November 2016.
 He is a Teaching Fellow at University of Sussex and developing undergraduate programmes in British Sign Language and Deaf culture, as well as open courses.
 He is also a PhD student in Social Geography, which includes the mapping of Deaf spaces.
 His interest in working with Deaf and hard of hearing people began with 'Friends for Young Deaf people', where he worked as a development officer and latterly training manager, before setting up his own training company, Chereme Ltd. John formed the 'Our Space' project with University of Brighton to reimagine Deaf spaces and test these ideas within the community; including the Deaf Cultural Outreach Group (DeafCOG), a social enterprise, of which John is a director.

-Ian Robinson has recently taken semi-retirement and is now a freelance Trainer and Consultant on Deaf issues.
+Ian Robinson is semi-retired and is a freelance Trainer and Consultant on Deaf issues.
 He was Coordinator for Leeds City Council’s Deaf START Post 16 team working with FE & HE Deaf students in and around Leeds for 10 years.
-He managed a large team of CSWs, English Support, Educational Support Workers and Educational Interpreter that covers colleges around Leeds, ensuring Deaf post 16 students receive quality communication support and develop independence.
+He managed a large team of CSWs, English Support, Educational Support Workers and Educational Interpreters that covered colleges around Leeds, ensuring Deaf post 16 students received quality communication support and developed independence.

 He has taught qualifications ranging from Deaf Awareness, Communication Tactics, BSL in Stage 1-3 / Level 1-4 and interpreter training, and was one of the first qualified external verifiers for CACDP’s BSL Level 3 and 4 NVQ.